jimingmin/DynaC/README.md

 # DynaC
-DynaC is a C style programming language which supports gc and object - oriented features.
+DynaC is a dynamic-type programming language which supports gc and object - oriented features.